arunkodati77/biodiversityDashboardApp/README.md

 # Biodiversity Dashboard

+# Note: At present App is not online (contact: arunkodati77@gmail.com)

 You can see the app running at: http://15.157.72.81:8080/

 it is hosted in AWS and running via shinyproxy server